 1. Keep your car safe from break-ins & thefts.

-When you are out shopping, it’s easy to throw your packages in the backseat and hop over to the next store on your list.
-Often our focus is on getting those last minute gifts, so much so that we forget that all of our purchases are on display to the world.
-Although you may be in a store for a few minutes, that can be enough time for thief’s to strike.
-To deter potential break-ins try parking in a well-lit and traveled areas, place valuables out of site in the trunk of your vehicle and ensure once you are home to bring them in safely.
-Finally, car doors need to be locked once everyone is in the vehicle before heading out to ensure unwanted visitors are not entering your vehicle.
+When you are out shopping, it’s easy to take advantage of curbside pickup and forget how many packages you have in your vehicle.
+Often our focus is on getting those last minute gifts, so much so that we forget that previous purchases are on display to the world.
+Whether visiting stores for essentials or curbside pickup, that can be enough time for thieves to strike.
+To deter potential break-ins try parking in well-lit and traveled areas, place valuables out of site in the trunk of your vehicle and ensure once you are home to bring them in safely.
+If opening your truck for curbside pickup, ensure that other packages are not able to be taken in the event that an unwanted visitor stops by while you wait.
+Finally, make sure your doors are always locked!

 2. Keep your information safe when shopping online.

-To keep your non-tangible goods safe this holiday season, use caution when making purchases online.
+2020 is the year of many things, including the amount people shopping online.
+We are staying home and shopping from the comfort and safety of our home, but how safe are you being online?
+It is more important now more than ever to use caution when making purchases online.
 Ensure those websites you are visiting are legitimate and not pages imitating your favourite brands.
 Monitor online banking, PayPal and sites with preauthorized credit card information in case something odd comes up.
 Use caution when you see emails claiming to provide shipping confirmation, especially if they ask you to open a file attachment.
 To verify the sender, hover over the from display name to see what email address pops up.
 It is common to see a display name that does not match the sender address.
 Always ensure the spelling of the brand/company is correct.
 Our brains are very good at adding letters that are missing to make what we are looking at make sense!

 3. Prevent crime when sending gifts.